caocmai/Get-News-App/README.md

 # Get News App
-An iOS app to retrieve the latest headlines from the News API
+An iOS app to retrieve and display the latest headlines from the News API

 ## Description
-This app retrieves and displays the lastest headlines from the [News API](https://newsapi.org/) based on specified category.
-In addition, users are able search for desired articles within the News API.
+This app grabs the lastest headlines from the [News API](https://newsapi.org/) along with associated images by various methods.
+Users are able search for desired articles within the News API or get headlines based on the category.
 They also have the option to view the current top headlines from a list of news sources.

 ### Features
 * Home Screen - get news by category or search for news